lande-finance/fintech-market-sdk/README.md

-# Very short description of the package
+# Short description of the package

-fintech-market.com Laravel API SDK
+fintech-market.com Laravel API SDK.
+At a moment this package supports only pushInquiry method.

+## Requirements
+- PHP >= 8.1
+- Laravel >= 9.0

 ## Installation